enric1994/docker/README.md

 # Dockerizer
-Isolate and speed up the implementation of a new repo
+Isolate and speed up the implementation of a new repo.
+Stop polluting your host machine with random packages!

 ![Hits](https://hitcounter.pythonanywhere.com/count/tag.svg?url=https%3A%2F%2Fgithub.com%2Fenric1994%2Fdocker)
 ## Usage